La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

 ### Which Words Go in Which Cases

 The tones of grammar deliver to the organizational syntax level, for each phrase, an ordered list of attached sub-phrases, which are the arguments of the phrase predicate.
-For example in _``!tara /crw !kseo''_ , ``_tara_ -rat'' and ``_kseo_ -cheese'' are attached to ``_crw_ -eats'' as sub-phrases and therefore are its arguments.
-In the simplest and most common variation the arguments fill a sentence predicate's cases in order by number, much like English and Chinese, so ``_tara_ -rat'' fills the first case of ``_crw_ -eats'' and ``_kseo_ -cheese'' fills the second.
+For example in _!tara /crw !kseo_ , _tara_ -rat and _kseo_ -cheese are attached to _crw_ -eats as sub-phrases and therefore are its arguments.
+In the simplest and most common variation the arguments fill a sentence predicate's cases in order by number, much like English and Chinese, so _tara_ -rat fills the first case of _crw_ -eats and _kseo_ -cheese fills the second.
 In arguments the first case is skipped over, being filled by an invisible placeholder for the referent.
 This organizational syntax can be so simple because the grammar delivers unambiguous lists of arguments, whereas in English or Latin a combined syntax has to deal with both getting the arguments on the right predicates and getting them into the right cases, and so is a lot more complicated.

-The root phrase is assumed, in the absence of special cue words like _``vn''_ , to be a sentence; thus its first sub-phrase fills its first case.
+The root phrase is assumed, in the absence of special cue words like _vn_ , to be a sentence; thus its first sub-phrase fills its first case.
 All sub-phrases are assumed to be arguments with empty first cases, except if they have tones or prefixed cue words that make them subordinate or infinitive clauses.

 Should it be inconvenient to have cases filled in order, _gua\spi_ has ways to change the order.
-First, certain prefixes signify that the relation word is ``converted'': one case is moved in front of the others.
+First, certain prefixes signify that the relation word is converted: one case is moved in front of the others.
 This is most useful for arguments, and lets one _gua\spi_ word do the job of as many as five English words.
-For example in _``zu -crw''_ the second case comes first, and the referent of such an argument would be something occupying the second case of ``eats'' before conversion: the meaning is ``food''.
-The original first case, the eater, comes afterward: _``zu -crw !xo -tara''_ means ``rat food''.
-The English ``passive voice'' is a conversion in a sentence.
+For example in _zu -crw_ the second case comes first, and the referent of such an argument would be something occupying the second case of eats before conversion: the meaning is food.
+The original first case, the eater, comes afterward: _zu -crw !xo -tara_ means rat food.
+The English passive voice is a conversion in a sentence.

-Second, an argument can be directed to a specific case by a ``caselink'' prefix analogous to the case endings of Latin.
+Second, an argument can be directed to a specific case by a caselink prefix analogous to the case endings of Latin.
 For example, take

 >